buddycloud/buddycloud.com/slate/source/includes/030-accounts.md

 Create user accounts that can then use the service

-Arguments  | Required | Description
+Argument   | Required | Notes
 ---------- | -------- |------------
-username   | True     | Must contain a domain element that matches the virtual host. password   | True     |
-email      | False    | Address to receive push notifications and password resets
+username   | True     | Must contain a domain element that matches the virtual host. password   | True     | The API is agnostic to password strength requirements. email      | False    | An Email address to receive push notifications and password resets.

 ##Create User